SBU-CPS-Lab/APSA-to-MAPE/README.md

 ⚙️ Running the APSA Model (ForSyDe/SADF)

-After the environment is running, compile the APSA SystemC model:
+After the environment is running, to compile the model must have the systemc and the ForSyDe library. to be able to do that pull the docker image:
+Pulling the image : docker pull maryamsam/ubuntu-systemc-forsyde:24.04 Intering te container : docker run -it maryamsam/ubuntu-systemc-forsyde:24.04

-g++ main.cpp -o output -lsystemc  -I #forsyde source files address
+Compile the APSA SystemC model: g++ -std=c++17 main.cpp -o output -I$FORSYDE_HOME/src  -lsystemc

 Notes:
 The -lsystemc flag links the SystemC library.

-The -I path must point to your local installation of ForSyDe-SystemC-DigitalTwin/src/.
-Update this path according to your system.

-To run the compiled model:
+To run the compiled model:  ./output

-./output

 ▶️ Execution Order